Sipariş numarası: M3116.0050Shipping: Shipment: on wet ice. Stored at -20°C. For laboratory usage only!

 - Inhibitors: The enzyme is inhibited by general serine protease inhibitors, such as PMSF.

-- Storage: The enzyme is stable upon storage at - 20°C for >1 year.
+- Storage: The enzyme is stable upon storage at - 20°C for up to 2 years.
 Genaxxon Proteinase is also stable upon storage at 4°C (> 6 months) and room temperature (> 4 weeks).
 Genaxxon Proteinase is stable at dilute concentrations (< 0.1 mg/ml) in solutions.

 Sicherheits Hinweise / SafetyH-Sätze: H315, H319, H335